rhipps/Botty-5000/README.md

 ```
 Using the above configuration we could trigger botty by saying `Hey Botty, wut da shrimp worth?` or `Hey Botty, how much should I shell out?`
 etc.

+#### Botty Logging
+Botty logs out to a file called `BottyLog.log` in the project directory and does so on a rolling basis.
+Botty logs roll over
+every day at midnight and store up to the last 5 days.

+Log levels can be found in the python documentation https://docs.python.org/3/library/logging.html#levels

 # Supported Bot Commands
 * `Botty-ping` - Botty will say something back in the channel you talk to him in.
 Using the above props file. .